NNPDF/yadism/docs/sphinx/source/dev-tools/yadmark.rst

     run the established benchmarks against `xspace-bench`
   - the necessary python bindings are provided by us externally

-Furthermore all of them are examples useful to understand how to use the `yadmark` package for benchmarking.
+All of them are examples useful to understand how to use the `yadmark` package for benchmarking.